EECS150/asic_labs_fa21/lab3/spec.md

 ---

 ### Question 4: Synthesis Questions
-**a) Looking at the total number of sequential cells synthesized and the number of `reg` definitions in the Verilog files, are they consistent?
+**a) Looking at the total number of instances of sequential cells synthesized and the number of `reg` definitions in the Verilog files, are they consistent?
 If not, why?**

 **b) Modify the clock period in the `design.yml` file to make the design go faster.
 What is the highest clock frequency this design can operate at in this technology?**